0xumarkhatab/SlopeLeverage/README.md

 ```

 Navigate to localhost:3000 and see if you can see the Hello world. <br/>
-If you can , great , you have completed the second step and we will move forward
+If you can, great, you have completed the second step and we will move forward

 ### Smart contract Creation
-So , now pause the frontend development here and let's create a smart contract for our platform first.
+So, now pause the frontend development here, and let's create a smart contract for our platform first.

 #### Pre-requisite

 1. Metamask installed <br/>
 2. Polygon mumbai testnet is configured on metamask <br/>
 ( if you have not configured it yet,  Visit [this Article](https://medium.com/stakingbits/how-to-connect-polygon-mumbai-testnet-to-metamask-fc3487a3871f))
-3. Get some test matic from the faucet [here](https://faucet.polygon.technology/) , it will give you half of a matic .
+3. Get some test Matic from the faucet [here](https://faucet.polygon.technology/), it will give you half of a matic .
 4. These MATIC are not sufficient for our project , you can ask some friend or your brother Umar Khatab for it. <br/> Right now i have 10 , tag me on twitter or linked as `@umarkhatab465` and i will transfer you some MATIC.
 5. Transfer my matic back after testing